alexneargarder/BroforceMods/Releases/Control Enemies Mod/README.md

 ## Credits

 - Thanks to FishTsar for making the ghost sprites.
-- Thanks to BruxelasCouveRocko for making the Mook and CR666 avatars.
+- Thanks to BruxelasCouveRocko for making the Mook, Satan, and CR666 avatars.
 - Thanks to 07Vojkan09 for making the Bruiser and Pig avatars.

 ## Source Code